chrisnajman/posts-pagination/README.md

 - ARIA roles and attributes are implemented throughout (e.g. for navigation and live announcements).
 - A visually hidden skip link is provided for screen reader users.
 - An ARIA live region (`<div id="live-region">`) announces new content loaded when navigating between pages.
-- Only one `h1` per page, dynamically injected with each page change.

 ---